MaVeN-13TTN/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 3. **Keep Tests Independent**: Each test should be able to run in isolation
 4. **Use Descriptive Assertions**: Choose the most specific assertion method
 5. **Mock External Dependencies**: Isolate units under test from external systems
+6. **Verify Mock Interactions**: Always assert that mocks are called as expected
+7. **Avoid Real Network Calls**: Use mocking to make tests fast and reliable
-6. **Maintain Test Documentation**: Document complex test scenarios and expectations
+8. **Maintain Test Documentation**: Document complex test scenarios and expectations

 ## Author